Economies of scale occur when increasing output leads to lower long run average costs.

 A bigger firm can get a better rate of interest than small firms

 9. External economies of scale

 This occurs when firms benefit from the whole industry getting bigger.
-E.g. firms will benefit from better infrastructure, access to specialized labour and good supply networks.
-E.g. micro chip producers often set up in Silicon valley
+E.g. firms will benefit from better infrastructure, access to specialised labour and good supply networks.
+E.g. micro chip producers often set up in Silicon Valley

 Internal economies of scale